Biography

 Inclusive Nursing, Midwifery and Health Visiting Practice in Primary Care and Public Health.

-Research methods: mixed methodologies , qualitative/quantitative , of narratives, storytelling and participatory/action research enquiries.
-Cross cutting interests range across discourses inclusive of intersectionality, and the extent to which gender, race, social class and other characterstics impact on the experiences of global majority people in health, education, social care and nursing practice.
+Research methods: mixed methodologies, qualitative/quantitative, narrative enquiry, storytelling and participatory/action research enquiries.
+Cross-cutting interests range across discourses, including intersectionality, and the extent to which gender, race, social class, ability, and other characteristics impact the experiences of global majority people and marginalised individuals and groups in health, education, social care, and nursing practice.

 Funded research projects: